-2.57 As suggested by some stakeholders, if an updated list of OSP registration holders across all India with their validity of registration and place of OSP centre is placed at DoT's web-site, it will facilitate the compliance of above requirement of Licence.
-Therefore, the Authority is of the view that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre at its web-site.

-2.58 In view of the above, the Authority recommends that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre at its web-site.
+- 2.61 As suggested by some stakeholders, if an updated list of OSP registration holders across all India with their validity of registration and place of OSP centre is placed at DoT's web-site, it will facilitate the compliance of above requirement of Licence.
+Therefore, the Authority is of the view that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre on its web-site. - 2.62 In view of the above, the Authority recommends that DoT should place an updated list of OSP registration holders with their validity of registration and place of OSP centre on its web-site.

-J. Revision of existing financial penalty structure
+K. Revision of existing financial penalty structure

-2.59 As per the Unified License, the Licensor may impose a financial penalty not exceeding the amount shown in Table below for each service as per applicable service area per occasion for violation of terms and conditions of licence agreement.
+2.63 As per the Unified Licence, the Licensor may impose a financial penalty not exceeding the amount shown in Table below for each service as per applicable service area per occasion for violation of terms and conditions of licence agreement.